 Designed by legendary sword smith Michael 'Tinker' Pearce.
+One of the most popular and inexpensive Longswords ever made with truly amazing handling characteristics.
 MSRP $465

 Our Tinker Longswords (Oakeshott Type XVIIIa) provide the WMA practitioner with a fast, well-balanced sword that will perform beautifully in skilled hands.